 Brisket is a time-honored cooking tradition for the Jewish holidays; barbecued and smoked brisket are both popular in Texas and throughout the South.
 Passover, Rosh Hashanah, and other Jewish holiday gatherings often feature a meat dish as the center of the meal.

 Traditionally, the meat of choice at a Jewish holiday table is the brisket cut, because it’s a kosher cut that can feed a lot of people (more bang for your buck).
 It’s a great choice for any occasion where you have a lot of people to satisfy, whether or not you’re celebrating a holiday.

 So, have you ever tried to make a brisket?
-Have you ever failed miserably trying to make one?
+Have you ever failed miserably?
 I’ll admit it… I’ve been there.
-I rarely eat red meat, so cooking a brisket isn’t exactly second nature to me.
-It does take a bit of practice, but with a few tips and a great recipe, you’ll be brisket-cooking like a pro!
+This notoriously tough cut of meat can be difficult to master.
+Through the years I’ve learned many pointers for cooking a delicious, tender brisket.
+It does take a bit of practice, but with a few helpful tips and a great recipe, you’ll be brisket-cooking like a pro!

 BRISKET COOKING TIPS